bassosimone/monorepo/README.md

 * `clean`: runs `git clean -dffx` in all repositories;
 * `commit <file>`: commits with the commit message in file in all changed repos;
 * `diff [--cached]`: diffs all the repos with respect to the base branch;
+* `info`: emits workflow programming documentation on the stdout;
 * `push`: pushes the current branch to all repos;
 * `reset`: runs `git reset --hard HEAD` and checkouts the default branch in all repos;
 * `status`: shows the status of rach repo;
 * `sync`: must be run from the base branch and pulls from upstream.

 The base branch is forced to be `main` in each repository.
-The development workflow is:
+The development workflow is roughly the following:

 1. you start from a clean tree;
 2. you `sync`;